 For Masters by research programme, a Bachelor degree with Honours (Distinction) or a CGPA of 4.25/5.00.

 For PhD programme, a Masters degree with GPA of 4.25/5.00 and above and a Bachelor degree of Honours (Distinction) with GPA of 4.25/5.00.

 All applicants must also demonstrate competency in English and the ability to pursue independent research in the proposed field of advanced study.

 6. What are the GRE and TOEFL requirements and cut-off?

 GRE is not compulsory requirement from applicants.

 Applicants whose native language is not English are required to submit IELTS scores.
-Cut-off score is 7.0 (out of 9.0 band scale).
+Cut-off score is 7.0 (min sub-score is 6.5).
 TOEFL scores are not accepted in place of IELTS scores.

 7. Are there any other entrance tests for admission?

 The applicant, if shortlisted, will be required to sit for an interview (by phone, in person or by Skype).
 Our faculty will assess the applicant during the interview on her English proficiency, research aptitude, attitude and other skills.